-Durham Sixth Form Centre believes that SRE should:

-- Be an integral part of the lifelong learning process, beginning in early childhood and continuing into adult life. - Be an entitlement for all students. - Be delivered in a variety of ways and not just in the classroom e.g. wellbeing stalls, Google Sites and Student Briefings. - Encourage students and Progress Tutors to share and respect each other's views through delivery of the Core programme.
+- 2.1.
+Durham Sixth Form Centre believes that RSE should: - Be an integral part of the lifelong learning process, beginning in early childhood and continuing into adult life. - Be an entitlement for all students. - Be delivered in a variety of ways and not just in the classroom e.g. wellbeing stalls, Google Sites, via one-to-one discussions and Student Briefings. - Encourage students to share and respect each other's views, through delivery of the CORE programme. - Be sensitive to all students' experiences. - Be aware of different approaches to sexual orientation, without promotion of any particular family structure.
+We take care to ensure that there is no stigmatisation of young people based on their home circumstances.

-- Be aware of different approaches to sexual orientation, without promotion of any particular family structure. - Generate an atmosphere where questions and discussion on sexual and sensitive matters can take place without any stigma or embarrassment. - Recognise that the wider community has much to offer and we aim to work in partnership with health professionals e.g. Sexual Health team. - Evolve and adapt inline technological and society changes e.g. social media, mobile phones.
+- Generate an atmosphere where students feel comfortable in open discussions and where questions and discussion on sexual and sensitive matters can take place without any stigma or embarrassment. - Recognise that the wider community has much to offer and we aim to work in partnership with health professionals. - Evolve and adapt in line with technological and society changes e.g. social media, mobile phones.